carpentries/instructor-training/episodes/08-motivation.md

 and by admitting the limits of their knowledge.
 Emphasizing that one's cohort is a powerful source of help is important to establishing a positive learning community.

-# Graveyard (delete)

-Establishing a safe space for learning is a combination of many factors:

-+ *Presenting the instructor as a learner*.
-Admitting that you don't know everything is part of showing that it is acceptable to make mistakes, and encouraging a growth mindset in learners (we'll talk much more about growth mindset in [a later lesson]({{ page.root }}/09-mindset/)).
-Using [participatory live coding]({{ page.root }}/14-live/), our chosen method for teaching concepts, is very useful for this reason.
-It is common to make errors while coding.
-When handled transparently, these errors can be very instructive for novice learners.
-+ *Establishing norms for interaction*.
-This can be done by having, discussing, and enforcing a [Code of Conduct](https://docs.carpentries.org/topic_folders/policies/code-of-conduct.html) or by having rules of interaction such as ensuring turn taking in discussions, possibly by passing around a talking stick, or by encouraging quieter people to contribute.
-+ *Encouraging learners to learn from each other*.
-Acknowledge that some of the material can be difficult and that they will learn more working together.
-Asking more advanced learners to help beginner learners is a good way to maximize learning for both.
-+ *Acknowledging when learners are confused.* Understanding why learners are confused provides useful feedback for instructors.
-We use formative assessments to pinpoint learners' misunderstandings.
-Acknowledging that their misunderstandings are valid is also key to encouraging a growth mindset.

 [worldcat-dweck]: http://www.worldcat.org/title/mindset-the-new-psychology-of-success/oclc/58546262
 [cardiff-dweck]: https://www.cardiffschools.com/cms/lib/CA01000801/Centricity/Domain/87/boosting_achievement_dweck.pdf